 Budget session from Friday, likely to pass anti-CAA resolution

 Coming out strongly against theCAA, Rao had earlier said he may convene a meeting of regional parties and Chief Ministers to oppose it.
-The Asaduddin Owaisi-led AIMIM, a friendly party of the ruling TRS, has also sought to shelve the National Population Register (NPR) in the state.
+The Asaduddin Owaisi-led AIMIM, a friendly party of the ruling TRS, has also sought to "put on stay" the National Population Register (NPR) in the state.

 Owaisi had said they would request the Chief Ministerto put on holdNPRin the state.
 The Budget session would start with the customary address of the Governor to the joint sitting of the legislature on Friday.